trick77/ipset-blacklist/README.md

 ipset-blacklist
 ===============

-A tiny Bash shell script which uses ipset and iptables to ban a large number of IP addresses published in IP blacklists. ipset uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules.
+A tiny shell script which uses ipset and iptables to ban a large number of IP addresses published in IP blacklists. ipset uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules.
 However, the limit of an ipset list is 2^16 entries.

 The ipset command doesn't work under OpenVZ.
 It works fine on dedicated and fully virtualized servers like KVM though.